-OK, I’ll admit it, I have some of the loudest, most spirited parents on the soccer team that I coach…..and I mean that in a good way.
-They find something to cheer about for 60 straight minutes at every one of our u11 girls soccer games and that’s one of my favorite things about our games…win or lose.
+OK, I’ll admit it, I have some of the loudest, most spirited parents on the soccer team that I coach.
+And I mean that in a good way.
+They find something to cheer about for 60 straight minutes at every one of our u11 girls soccer games.
+It is one of my favorite things about our games.
+It doesn’t matter if we win or lose, they are just into the game.
 That being said, there’s probably a law of diminishing returns when parents cheer on their kids for 60 minutes straight every game.

 For years, I have never stopped my team parents from cheering even though at times it drowns out my instructions to the players.
 Hence, why some coaches forbid it.
 I just think coaches need to communicate to parents what is “Cheerworthy”.
 And to me the answer is simple.

 This article is provided by iSport360, a youth sports software company that helps young athletes and their team improve communication, organization and player development.
 Learn how to make every youth sports season a success for players, coaches and parents.

 What Is Cheerworthy?
 Here Are Appropriate Times To Cheer

 - GOOOOOAAAAAL: If your team scores a goal, makes a basket or puts any points on the scoreboard, go ahead and let the kids know they did a great job.
 My only exception is when your team is winning by so much that the other team is being embarrassed.
 Then keep the cheers to a whisper or maybe just a discreet fist pump to show approval.

 - Recognize the Assist: Cheer for the person who set up the score with a great assist, pass or hit.
 An unselfish player who makes big plays happen is always Cheerworthy.